 Thus, depending on your purpose in each destination, remember to check the hotel and its location.
 It is imperative that the stay is booked before you get onto your paperwork as one of the pre-requisites for your Visas is a copy of your accommodation details,

 Malaysia Travel Guide to tourist visas

 The most common question that I get is “How do I get a tourist Visa for Malaysia?”
 The answer to this is one of my main points in this Malaysia Travel Guide for there is a lot of conflicting information on the Internet regarding it.
 Malaysia has been encouraging a lot of tourism and for that purpose, they have made the process of getting visas easier.
 Citizens of quite a few nations including India. can avail e-visa by applying online.
 You can check your eligibility on this site.

 There are two types of visa – one called e-visa and the other called e-NTRI visa.
 The first allows you multiple entries for one month for the purpose of tourism while the 2nd one allows you a single entry for a maximum period of 15 days. e-Visa takes around 48 hours to be confirmed while e-NTRI visas are instantaneous.
-The cost of each is different and you can get more details on their official website.
-The website has an active chat window where you can get any question regarding the documentation answered by the Malaysian officials.
+The cost of each is different and you can get more details on this website.
+You can even apply for your visa through the same site.

 Remember that you need to upload a copy of your itinerary in the form of air-tickets to and from Malaysia as well as your hotel bookings when in Malaysia.
 On arrival, you may also, have to furnish proof of cash that would be required for your stay.